Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 The U.N.
 Security Council voted Wednesday to approve a resolution demanding a halt to Iran’s “egregious attacks” on its Gulf neighbors.

 The 13-0 vote in the U.N.’s most powerful body reflects Iran's isolated position as it has aggressively responded to Israeli and U.S. strikes.
-China and Russia — two Iranian allies — abstained from the vote, allowing it to be approved without using their vetos block it.
+China and Russia — two Iranian allies — abstained from the vote.

+Their U.N. ambassadors called the proposal “extremely unbalanced” in not mentioning the strikes against Tehran that began the war.

+Russia’s U.N. ambassador, Vassily Nebenzia, said it might leave the impression that Iran, “on its own volition and out of malice, conducted an unprovoked attack on Arab states.”
+Iranian U.N.
+Ambassador Amir Saeid Iravani said the resolution “deliberately ignores the root causes of the current crisis.”

 Iran has effectively stopped cargo traffic through the narrow Strait of Hormuz, through which a fifth of all traded oil passes.
 It has also targeted oil fields and refineries in Gulf Arab nations, aiming at generating enough global economic pain to pressure the United States and Israel to end their strikes.

-At least 12 incidents have been confirmed involving vessels in and around the strait since the war began, according to two global trackers.
-The International Maritime Organization says at least seven mariners have been killed.
+At least 12 incidents involving vessels around the strait have been confirmed since fighting began, according to two global trackers, and at least seven mariners have been killed.

 A projectile hit a Thai cargo ship off the coast of Oman in the Strait of Hormuz, setting it ablaze.
 Authorities are searching for three missing crew members from the Mayuree Naree after 20 were rescued by the Omani navy, according to Thailand’s Marine Department.

-Note: This story has been corrected to fix a misspelling of the first name of Bahrain's U.N. ambassador.